ninanung/Vue-practice/README.md

 assetsRoot: path.resolve(__dirname, '../../backend/public'),
 ```
 _!!Notice!!_ - Before import 'routes', middleware must be setted.
 If not, can't use middlewares in 'routes'.
+_!!Notice!!_ - Actually, this is not a best way to route.
+Cause in web, you can't route by url. localhost will let you access but url make 404 error.
+I think some other way needed.

 # I hope this is end of practice.
 Next is real web service project!!!